outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - can the input be the cause, if another input wouldn't cause it
       - can the function be the cause, if any input would cause it
     - system context
-      - can the system be configured to not need the component
+      - can the system be configured to not need the component (is the system or system configuration the cause of x)
+      - would the component be re-generated if you removed the component or the direct cause of the component
+        - would the component be created anyway, even with a minor barrier
+        - is the component incentivized in the system
+        - how much work would you have to do to prevent the component from being generated in the system (it would be created unconditionally, or in what percent of conditions)
+        - does that work change the system to an extreme degree (changing its identity/type/intent)
-    - change
+    - change.structure:
-      - can the component be changed to not cause x
+      - opposite: can the component be changed to not cause x
-      - do changes to the component still cause x
+      - symmetry: do changes to the component still cause x
-    - structure
+    - potential.structure
-      - are other structures like combined errors capable of causing x
+      - alternatives: are other structures like combined errors capable of causing x
+      - are those structures possible in the system (do they exist in the system)

   - identify probably useful (relevant) structures of organization that integrate interface objects for a problem type
     - standard structure for solving a 'find variable connection' problem